Join Us at WUUC

 Engage in joyful, inclusive, and intentional spiritual community.

-WUUC Board of Trustees Statement on Racial Injustice
+WUUC Statement on Racial Justice

 We reaffirm our commitment to dismantle structural racism against Black communities in education, employment, housing, voting rights, and access to health care.
 We reaffirm our commitment to reverse the disproportionate effects of environmental degradation on the Black community.
+We reaffirm our commitment to demand equitable and ethical treatment in the administration of criminal justice in the Black community.
+See our 2016 statement affirming our support of movements for black lives.

 WUUC Land Acknowledgement